-Spring is in the air – and so is pollen.
-And also bacteria, mold, and virus-causing germs.
+Spring is in the air – and so are allergens.
+And also dust, bacteria, and virus-causing germs.
 But we aren’t talking about the air outside of your home; we’re talking about your home’s indoor air.

-Over 45 million Americans suffer from allergies and 24 million deal with asthma.
-So this month, we're calling out sneezes so you can call in the Experts, for FREE.
+Over 45 million Americans live with allergies and 24 million deal with asthma.
+So this month, we want to help you stop the sneezes for FREE.
 Call Atmostemp Service Experts today to get a NO-CHARGE home air quality and comfort analysis at 856-310-4824 or schedule your appointment online

-Find out more about how you can help ease allergy symptoms inside your home at StopTheSneezes.com.
+Find out more about how you can help alleviate allergy symptoms inside your home at StopTheSneezes.com.
 Here are some other recommendations from Atmostemp Service Experts:

-Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
-Even if you think your allergies are pretty moderate, people are often excited by the nearly sudden change in how they feel after switching to a high-efficiency air filtration system.
+Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
+Even if you think your allergies are pretty moderate, people are often excited by the nearly sudden change in how they feel after moving to a more efficient air filtration system.

-If you still aren’t confident that such a high-performing air filtration system is a good choice for your home, there are many options to choose from when it comes to improving your indoor air quality.
-Below are several options of air filters and cleaners that you can choose for your home’s health.
+If you still aren’t confident that such a high-performing air filtration system is a good fit for your home, there are many options to choose from when it comes to improving your home’s air quality.
+Below are different air filters and cleaners that you can choose for your home’s health.

 Germicidal UV Light Systems

 Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
-These UV lights help eliminate germs and bacteria that can worsen allergies and can exacerbate the symptoms of asthma.
-According to a review, 1/5th of people who suffered from allergies was also exposed to fungi and bacteria in their HVAC systems.
-Purchasing a UV light system helps to kill off these allergens and keep your home healthy.
+These products help eliminate germs and bacteria that can worsen allergies and can exacerbate the symptoms of asthma.
+According to a review, one in five people who had allergies was also exposed to fungi and bacteria in their HVAC systems.
+Purchasing a UV light system helps to kill off these allergens and keep your family healthy.

 Humidify or Dehumidify

 Dry air can irritate your nasal passages and take your standard allergies to a full-blown sinus infection in in just a few days.
-On the other hand, too much humidity can prompt the growth of dust mites and microbes, making your allergy symptoms even worse.
+On the other hand, too much humidity can prompt the growth of dust mites and microbes, worsening your allergy symptoms.

-Help enhance the quality of your home’s air with Atmostemp Service Experts.
+Help enhance the quality of your indoor air with Atmostemp Service Experts.
 Call us for an in-home air quality analysis and we’ll help you decide which system is best for your family’s health.